rob-blackbourn/jetblack-graphql-reconnect-client/README.md

 The `delay` is specified in milliseconds.
 The `maxRetries` will limit the number of retries unless set to 0 which means unlimited.
  The `retryOn` argument is an array of status codes for which retry will be attempted.

+# Examples

+See the `graphQLSubscriber` from @jetblack/graphql-client for examples.